ansible-collections/community.general/README.md

 ## Tested with Ansible

-Tested with the current ansible-core 2.11, ansible-core 2.12, ansible-core 2.13 releases and the current development version of ansible-core.
+Tested with the current ansible-core 2.11, ansible-core 2.12, ansible-core 2.13, ansible-core 2.14 releases and the current development version of ansible-core.
 Ansible-core versions before 2.11.0 are not supported.
 This includes all ansible-base 2.10 and Ansible 2.9 releases.

 Parts of this collection will not work with ansible-core 2.11 on Python 3.12+.